ToMax446/AWS-TextAnalysis/README.md

 #### S3 storage
 AWS's S3 is limited to 100 buckets in a single run.
 So we used one bucket for each type of file, and the division between each local application is done by using UUID as a local application's identifier.
 This identifier is later used to create a folder in S3 for all single parsing (a task) of the job, and then the Manager can combine it all to a single result file.
 #### Heavy text parsing
-Parsing multiple text files can be heavy, but out tool will launch EC2 instances on demand, and will distribute the Job into tasks between them.
+Parsing multiple text files can be heavy, but our tool will launch EC2 instances on demand, and will distribute the Job into tasks between them.
 Since this is a course assignment, we did not delegate and micro-managed the distribution, but rather split the Job to file, having each file as a Task.
 ### All-In-One
 All of the files, including Manager and Worker's jar files, Parsing model, etc are residing on S3 in a dedicated buckets.
 Once you put your credentials correctly, you do not need any special image (AMI) to run our tool.
 ### Parsing the files